askbow/pypluslab/README.md

 # pypluslab
-Lab for python network automation course
+Lab for Python for Network Engineers course